 - The trope image comes from a scene in which Ty Lee sees a picture of two young women and asks who it is.
 Turns out it's the Creepy Twins Lo and Li, who then make the same pose as in the picture and almost make Zuko vomit.

 - The Emperor's New School's Fountain of Youth episode reveals this to be true for Yzma.
 Yes, that◊ Yzma◊ (She even gets a cut Villain Song about it.)
 Also, Pacha was a lot more athletic looking as a teen than he is now.
 In fact, this was implied in The Emperor's New Groove!
 It was a plot point in its previous version of Kingdom in the Sun and the series just recycled that.

 - In Recess, Spinelli discovers a photo that shows that Miss Finster was quite the looker when she and Spinelli's grandmother were entertaining the troops in the Pacific.
 In the film based on the series, we see flashbacks from the teachers.
 Miss Finster might have looked better when she was younger, but she still had the exact same raspy voice.
-Not to mention that Dr. Phillium Benedict still has the hots with her.
+Not to mention the fact that Dr. Phillium Benedict still has the hots for her.
 Eww!